-When I’m not taking care of Mom, blogging, or promoting the benefits of essential oils, I also have a freelance editing and proofreading business.
-Truth be told, it’s the least of my endeavors these days, and I have become relatively choosy when I accept work.
+For a while there, when I wasn’t taking care of Mom, blogging, or promoting the benefits of essential oils and CBD, I had a freelance editing and proofreading business.
+Truth be told, was the least of my endeavors, and I eventually gave it up.
 The world of editing and proofreading is extremely competitive, with many, many people out there all over the world trying to make it in the business.
-But I have had a love of the written word my entire life, so now it has become more a labor of love than how I put food on our table.
+But I have had a love of the written word my entire life.

 Nonetheless and notwithstanding (see I LOVE words!)
 I am pretty darn proud to share with you book projects I’ve worked on that are published and available for you to enjoy.
 I’m even more proud to say that I am listed in the acknowledgments of several.
 I have always dreamed of being a published writer, but I’ll settle for my name in print on the “thank you” page.